-The BS EN 16890:2017 standard encompasses a wider set of tests and risks than the current mandatory standard and we feel it goes further with regards to child safety.
+The BS EN 16890:2017 standard encompasses a wider set of tests and risks than the current mandatory standard.

 We test to this standard because we believe it goes further to ensure a safe sleeping environment for babies and young children.

 We test the firmness, body support and durability of each cot mattress we review, so we can recommend the best to you.

 We do not recommend buying or using a second-hand cot mattress.
 Where possible, always buy new.
 This is also the advice of The Lullaby Trust.